New Year's in London: Amsterdam, Paris & London

 - Debit / Credit cards and cash

 Check your online account 30 days prior to departure for your flight itinerary and confirmation number.
-You can check in to your flight 24 hours prior to departure.
-If you prefer to check in at the airport, plan to arrive 2.5 – 3 hours before departure.
+Using your 6-digit reservation code, you can reserve your seat (this is typically available 30 days to 24 hours before departure) and check in to your flight 24 hours prior to departure.
+If you prefer to check in at the airport, that’s okay, too.
+Regardless, plan to arrive 2.5 – 3 hours before departure.

 - If your flight is cancelled or delayed: Don’t worry!
 We design the first day of tour as an arrival day in case of flight delays or cancellations.
-Work with the airline to get rebooked on the next available flight, then let your Tour Director know your new arrival time
+Work with the airline to get rebooked on the next available flight, then let your Tour Director know your new arrival time.

-- If you slept in and missed your flight: You should still talk to the airline and see if they can get you on the next available option.
-Tears may help in this case…
+- If you sleep in and miss your flight: You should still talk to the airline and see if they can get you on the next available option.
+Tears may help in this case.

 Arriving in Amsterdam

-Your Tour Director will communicate on Facebook or email about where to meet them at the airport.
+- For tours departing before June 15, 2022: Your Tour Director will communicate on Facebook, WhatsApp, or email about where to meet them at the airport.
 This is another reason you should join your Facebook group.

 Getting from A to B

-As you prepare to spend time in new cities, countries, and cultures, here are some expert tips to help you live like a true European.
+As you prepare to spend time in numerous new cities, countries, and cultures, here are some expert tips to help you live like a true European.

-- Practice the local language when greeting people or ordering food - It goes a long way with the locals
+- Practice the local language when ordering - It goes a long way with the locals

 - Water is an added cost at restaurants, and you have to choose between still or sparkling